roni-kreinin/turtlebot4_manual/software/turtlebot4_packages.md

 The `turtlebot4` packages are automatically installed when either of `turtlebot4_robot` or `turtlebot4_simulator` is installed.
 ```

-#### Debian installation

-To manually install the debian metapackage, use apt:

-TODO

 #### Source installation

 To manually install this metapackage from source, clone the git repository: